Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

    {% include note.html content="Because the user's browser performs DNS resolution (for example, in a VPN-only scenario), it isn't necessary for an external DNS server to be able to resolve the cluster's FQDN." %}

-1. If prompted, the SSO administrator specifies an HTTP POST binding for the SP endpoint.
-Typically, the binding is specified by default.
+1. If prompted, the SSO administrator specifies the HTTP POST binding for the SP endpoint.
+Typically, this binding is specified by default.

 1. After creating the SAML integration, the SSO administrator provides the following information to the cluster administrator.